-Regardless of their religious creed, peace mentors hope that heroic love, justice, truth and peace will triumph in time under the watchful gaze of a loving God.
-They feel sympathy for highly principled advocates of these hopes; this, regardless of ideological and theological differences.
+Regardless of the nature of their religious creed, peace mentors hope that heroic love, justice, truth and peace will triumph in time under the watchful gaze of a loving God.
+They feel sympathy for highly principled advocates of these hopes regardless of their ideological and theological differences.

 Let me repeat this because it is so important.
-Psychopaths, regardless of their religious denomination, make use of faith to justify their homicidal tendencies, and of the faith of non-psychopaths to multiply their contribution of destruction and casualties (stretching from volunteer combatants to suicide bombers).
+Psychopaths, regardless of their religious affiliation, make use of faith to justify their homicidal tendencies; they abuse the faith of non-psychopaths to multiply their toll of destruction and casualties (stretching from volunteer combatants to suicide bombers).

 The political systems and ideologies of today are byproducts of blind human faith: the bastard offspring of prior weapon religions.
 They illustrate the weapon/peace antinomy quite nicely.
-Just substitute the verbiage of ancient beliefs with more recent ideological jargon and observe the same contradictions unfold, as weapon and peace mentors clump together and break up like oil and water.
+Just substitute the verbiage of ancient beliefs with more recent ideological jargon and observe the same contradictions unfold as weapon and peace mentors cohere and break up like oil and water.
 Note how the weapon/peace antinomy is left carefully unexamined and therefore intact.

 For weapon technicians like us, religion is a group obligation rooted in social obedience.
 It is ceremonial, objective, conformist, reductive, repeatable, stolid, recognizable and rational.
 Madness is loathsome to it.
 Orthodox religions follow a well-worn script easily memorized and analyzed.
 They strive to overwrite theby imposing their own dogma, myths, and prejudices.

 Only a handful of long-dead prophets may have experienced sacred wonder.
-The rest of us are expected to settle for mandatory religious formations, or nothing.
+The rest of us, the unelect, must settle for mandatory religious formations and nothing more.
 The more complete our submission to this pointless nonsense, the better as far as traditional religions are concerned.

-Weapon managers rip off the richest, most captivating religious symbols — before which everyone is supposed to kowtow.
-More often than not, these revered symbols and stories formed part of a religion currently banished and forgotten.
+Weapon managers rip off the richest, most captivating religious symbols — before which everyone must kowtow.
+More often than not, these revered symbols and stories formed part of a prior religion now banished and forgotten.
 Religious hierarchs reject the sacred in and of itself.
-Any real-world manifestation of it is dreadful to them because it evades their control and exposes them as clowns in fancy dress.
+Any real-world manifestation of it is dreadful to them because it evades their control and exposes them as fancy dress clowns.

 Ceremonial religionists tend to be compulsive, censorious, time-bound, historical, archival in their secrecy, absolutist, simplistic, formulaic, linear, rigid, menacing and humorless.
 They emphasize form, structure and mode of transmission.
 “Our medium is the message.”

 To the primal consciousness, everything is sacred.
-Its rituals and ceremonies merely serve to enhance sacred wonder, that which any clear-sighted witness may glimpse during day- or night-time dreaming.
-Sacred worship is rooted in self-awareness; it is an individual gift: subjective, irreproducible, passionate, intimate, dramatic, chaotic, adaptive, situational, transcendent, dream-driven and drug accelerated.
-It verges on insanity: a narrow birth canal into the sacred, set aside for a select, tormented few (shamans).
+Its rituals and ceremonies merely serve to enhance sacred wonder, that which any clear-minded witness may glimpse in day- or night-time dreaming.
+Sacred worship is rooted in self-awareness.
+It is an individual gift: subjective, irreproducible, passionate, intimate, dramatic, chaotic, adaptive, situational, transcendent, dream-driven and drug accelerated.
+It verges on insanity: a narrow birth canal into the sacred set aside for a select, tormented few (shamans).
 It is often conveyed wordlessly through music and dance as practiced by the Sufi, American Indians, some Africans and others; plus sensory and extrasensory clues.
 In general, sacred religions are obsessive, creative, naturalistic, timeless, cumulative, magical, pragmatic, anecdotal, spontaneous, holistic and playful — sometimes to the point of hurtfulness.
 If possible, they strive to tap into the collective superconscience but not to over-write it.

-Each new weapon dogma tries to outdo its prior competitors in cruelty, arbitrariness and prejudice.
-It can’t hear its own hypocrisy and immunizes itself to improvement.
-Its practitioners’ habits of anti-thought, gross simplification and rote repetition may be passively neutral or actively vicious, depending on the prevalence of ignorance and misery under their sway.
+Each new weapon dogma tries to outdo its prior competitors in cruelty, arbitrariness and harm.
+It is deaf to its own hypocrisy and immunized from improvement.
+Its practitioners’ habits of anti-thought, gross simplification and rote repetition may be passively neutral or actively vicious depending on the prevalence of ignorance and misery under their sway.
 Those zealots merit contempt, disbelief, ridicule and pity in direct proportion to their fervor, numbers, political clout and firepower.
-Any religion that condones mass violence invalidates itself and its gullible adherents.
+Any religion that condones mass violence automatically invalidates itself and its gullible adherents.

-In truth, mass religion blunts our awareness of the sacred.
-It can stifle sacred wonder and turn a majority away from God, but not replace them.
-No wonder so many people have stopped believing in anything any longer, until total misery or death draw them nearer to God!
-Religions operate on the assumption they can only flourish in the state of misery and ignorance they foster among their believers, and wouldn’t do as well in the midst of knowledge and abundance, which they reject as ungodly.
+In truth, mass religions blunt our awareness of the sacred.
+They can stifle sacred wonder and turn a majority against God but not replace them.
+No wonder so many people have stopped believing in anything any longer until total misery or death draw them nearer to God!
+Religions operate on the assumption they can only flourish in the state of misery and ignorance they foster among their believers, and wouldn’t do as well in the midst of knowledge and abundance they reject as ungodly.

-In the meantime, we should be free to witness to our God or not, wear and display religious symbols or reject them, neither be forbidden nor required to do so, as long as we did so with reverence in private settings, with respect for the beliefs of others in public and always calmly, without menace.
-This could only happen without resentment on PeaceWorld where every manifestation of peace religion would be sacred, and the worldly ones no longer held sway.
+In the meantime, we should be free to witness to our God or not, wear and display our religious symbols or not, neither be forbidden nor required to do so as long as it were done with reverence in private settings, with respect for the beliefs of others in public and always calmly, without menace.
+This could only happen without resentment on PeaceWorld where every manifestation of peace religion would be sacred and the worldly ones would no longer hold sway.